 Maybe you momentarily left a bag of groceries unattended and came back to find your dog gobbling at your fresh bunch of grapes, or maybe someone simply dropped a grape and your pooch dashed in and snapped it up before anyone could react.

 However it entered his or her system, it needs to go as quickly as possible.

-The real dangers of dogs eating grapes come into play once it enters the bodily system proper, which is why it’s very important you catch onto seeing if your dog has eaten grapes or raisins as soon as possible.
+The real dangers of dogs eating grapes come into play once it enters the bodily system proper, which is why you must catch onto seeing if your dog has eaten grapes or raisins as soon as possible.

 It’s never easy for a dog lover to do this, but unfortunately – for your pet’s safety – you’re going to need to induce vomiting in your pet.

 It’s the best and fastest way to ensure no toxic material from that grape enters and ultimately damages your dog’s systems.

 Of course, it’s completely possible that your dog might be accidentally ahead of the game here.